aiswarya8110/netflix-gpt/README.md

 - Update store with Trailer key
 - Embedded the youtube video and made it autoplay and mute
 - Tailwind classes to make MainContainer look awesome
+- Build Secondary Component
+- Build MovieList & MovieCard Component
+- Build custom hook to fetch all movies by category & updated the store
 # Features

 - Login/signUp